SeamlessDistribution/SeamlessDistribution.github.io/merchant/pos/index.md

 ________________________________________
-**Note!** The terminal id that is received as response, must hereafter be used in every method that is called, for the particular terminal/POS.
+**Note!** The terminal id that is received as response, must hereafter be used in every method that is called, for the particular terminal/point of sale.

 Example of registerTerminal: